pgeu/pgeu-system/docs/confreg/schedule.md

 ### Tracks <a name="tracks"></a>

 Track name
-:	Name of the track
+:	Name of the track.

 Sort key
 :   An integer representing how to sort the track.
 Lower values sorts earlier.

 Background color
-:   Background color to use on schedule (and other places) for this track
+:   Background color to use on schedule (and other places) for this track.

 Foreground color
-:   Foreground color to use on schedule (and other places) for this track
+:   Foreground color to use on schedule (and other places) for this track.

 In call for papers
 :   Whether this track should be available to choose in the